Concord (entertainment company): Concord Bicycle Music (2015–2017)

 On October 28, 2014, Alchemy Copyrights LLC was incorporated, with its headquarters registered as Wilmington, Delaware.
 On December 23, 2014, its Nashville-based subsidiary and namesake was formed.

 On April 1, 2015, Concord Music Group, still led by Glen Barros, announced its merger with Bicycle Music, owned by Wood Creek and led by Jake Wisely.
 The merged companies became subsidiaries of Concord Bicycle Music, a portfolio company of Wood Creek, with Scott Pascucci as CEO.
 The Concord Music Group division oversaw recorded music activities, and the Bicycle Music Company division managed publishing and rights.
 As Concord Bicycle Music, the company acquired Razor & Tie, Vanguard Records, Sugar Hill Records, Wind-up Records, Fearless Records, and Musart Music Group including its Edimusa publishing arm (2016).

 Following the merger announcement, the Delaware parent and the California branch of Concord Bicycle Assets LLC were incorporated on October 21 and 22, 2015, respectively.

 On June 2, 2017, Concord Bicycle Music purchased European-based publishing company Imagem Music Group from a Dutch pension fund.
 After acquiring two theatrical licensing companies, Tams-Witmark Music Library and Samuel French in 2018, the company formed its own Theatricals division.

-Concord (2017–present)
+Concord Music (2017–19)

 During 2017, the Concord Music Group, Bicycle Music and Imagem divisions of Concord Bicycle Music were consolidated as Concord Music, and Barros was appointed as chief operating officer.
 (Note: At the time of the Imagem acquisition in June 2017, the company still went by Concord Bicycle Music.)

 In 2017, a streaming rights deal signed between Universal and Spotify gave Concord access to Spotify's marketing tools.

 By 2018, in the estimation of its chief business development officer Steve Salm, the company's revenue placed it in between "corporate giants" and "most indies", which gave it "an advantage in deals".

 In 2019, Concord purchased the German music publishing company Hans Sikorski, and has since amalgamated it with the previously acquired Boosey & Hawkes.